-Knowing how weather conditions affect bass fishing is a key part of the puzzle to determine what to use fishing.
-Bass typically will change their behavior a little depending on the conditions that are present.
-Plus, the weather can also change the appearance of your bait under water if there is wind or cloudy skies.
+Knowing how weather conditions affect bass fishing is a key part of the puzzle in determining what to use.
+Bass typically will change their behavior depending on the conditions that are present.
+Plus, the weather can also change the appearance of your bait under water–wind and cloudy skies are both factors when choosing good bait.
 Knowing how to alter your approach with various weather conditions is essential to help you start “Kraken” more bass!
-Here are some things to keep in mind with the weather to help you decide which bait in your box will get those bass to bite.
+Here is some information to keep in mind to help you decide “weather” or not your baits will get those bass to bite.

 How Weather Conditions Affect Bass Fishing

-When you are out fishing the weather is never one way or another.
-One of the blessings of being outside is things are constantly in motion especially the weather.
-You may find yourself experiencing several of these same conditions at one time.
+When you are out fishing, the weather is never one way or another.
+One of the blessings of being outside is that your environment is constantly in motion, especially the weather.
+You may find yourself experiencing several of these same conditions all at one time.
 It could be windy with bright skies or cloud cover, or it may be cloudy and flat calm.
-Use this little outline as a formula to help you determine the right things for the conditions you are fishing in.
+Use this little outline as a formula to help you determine the right components for the conditions you are fishing in.

 Wind can be a real pain to deal with as a fisherman.
 It makes keeping your boat and your casts on target extremely difficult.
-When things are windy opt for baits you can keep good contact with to detect if you are getting bites or not.
-Moving baits such as crankbaits, and spinner baits tend to really shine in windy conditions.
-The wind breaks up the surface of the water casting shadows on your baits.
-Even in clear water with windy conditions bladed baits and moving baits are a good choice.
+When weather is windy, opt for baits you can keep good contact with to detect if you are getting bites or not.
+Moving baits such as crankbaits and spinner baits tend to really shine in windy conditions.
+The wind breaks up the surface of the water, casting shadows on your baits.
+Even in clear water with windy conditions, bladed baits and moving baits are a great choice.

-Softplastics are always effective at catching bass, but can be extremely hard to fish effectively in the wind.
-A good solid technique for your softplastics when the wind is howling is a heavy weighted Carolina Rig.
+Soft plastics are always effective at catching bass, but can be extremely hard to fish effectively in the wind.
+A solid technique for your soft plastics when the wind is howling is a heavy weighted Carolina Rig.
 You can get away with using a heavier weight than normal on a Carolina Rig.
-The heavier weights are super helpful, so you can maintain contact with the bottom.
-Heavy weights of 1/2 oz or bigger are key for fishing soft plastics in the wind to help you detect bites and stay in front of the fish.
+The heavier weights are super helpful so you can maintain contact with the bottom.
+Heavy weights of 1/2 oz. or bigger are key for fishing soft plastics in the wind, helping you detect bites and stay in front of the fish.

 Cloud Cover Conditions

-Cloud cover is awesome when bass fishing.
-For some reason the bass feel more comfortable when things aren’t so bright.
+Cloud cover is awesome when bass fishing!
+For whatever reason, the bass feel more comfortable when their water isn’t so bright.
 They feel more camouflaged and tend to chomp better.
-In dark overcast conditions, oftentimes switching colors can make a big difference for getting bites.
-Use more contrasting colors and flash with cloudy skies, so the bass can come over to smack your baits down.
-Using spinnerbaits and soft plastics in bright colors like white and chartreuse or dark contrasting colors like black and blue are great with dark skies.
-You also might want to pull out your baits with bright red or silver gold flake in them in these conditions too.
-Flashing blades on an underspin or chatterbait are also another good choice to get bites in cloudy conditions.
+In dark, overcast conditions, oftentimes switching colors can make a big difference for getting bites.
+Use more contrasting colors and flash with cloudy skies so the bass can come over to smack your baits down.
+Using spinnerbaits and soft plastics in bright colors–like white and chartreuse–or dark contrasting colors–like black and blue–are great with dark skies.
+You also might want to pull out your baits with bright red or silver gold flakes in them during these conditions too.
+Flashing blades on an underspin or chatterbait are also a good choice to get bites in cloudy conditions.

 Storms or cold fronts coming in or going out can play a big part on what you should use when bass fishing.
-What happens is when a storm starts coming in the barometric pressure drops.
+What happens is when a storm starts coming in is the barometric pressure drops.
 This is a trigger to the bass to feed more.
-Bass feel less water pressure when the barometer drops, and moving around for them doesn’t take as much energy.
-After a front or storm leaves the barometric pressure climbs back up, and the bass feel it.
-They tend to slow down, and not be as aggressive after a major swing of fronts.
+Bass feel less water pressure when the barometer drops and moving around for them doesn’t take as much energy.
+After a front or storm leaves, the barometric pressure climbs back up and the bass feel it.
+They tend to slow down, not acting as aggressive after a major swing.

-Hopefully, these nuggets of how to alter your approach in weather conditions can help you know what to use when bass fishing.
+Hopefully, these nuggets of info, offering tips of how to alter your approach in weather conditions, can help you know what to use when bass fishing.
 This final post of how weather conditions affect bass fishing along with the previous four should help to answer that age old question, “What should I use?”
-Thanks to you for submitting you questions.
+Thanks to all of you who submitted questions.
 I’ve got more posts to come, so make sure to subscribe to the blog to elevate your bass fishing game this season.